-The SME Unit supports reinforcing the financial standing of SMEs engaged in new businesses and business reconstructions, by applying the Provision Scheme for Challenge Support and Capital Enhancement (Capital Subordinated Loans) in cooperation with private financial institutions.
+The SME Unit supports reinforcing the financial standing of SMEs engaged in new businesses and business reconstructions, by applying the Hybrid Subordinated Loan Program (former Provision Scheme for Challenge Support and Capital Enhancement) in cooperation with private financial institutions.
 Liabilities under this provision scheme may be treated as shareholders' equity under the borrower classifications determined by financial institutions.